sjagoori/bloom/readme.md

 **Core functionalities**
 * As a user, I want information about relevant themes, so that I would know what to expect after the treatment process.
-* As a user, I want to have personal contact with similar people, so that I can reflect on my experiences develop my coping strategies.
+* As a user, I want to have 1 on 1 contact with similar people, so that I can reflect on my experiences, and further develop my coping strategies.

 # Technicalities